-D. Sampling Operations Pipeline
+B. Sampling Operations Pipeline

-Biological and geophysical specimens may be collected during scientific ROV dives.
-Sample Data Managers from NCEI will participate onboard all scientific ROV missions and assist science leads during sampling operations and web-lab processing/preservation procedures.
+Biological and geophysical specimens and water samples may be collected during scientific ROV dives.
+Sample Data Managers from NCEI will usually participate onboard during all scientific ROV missions and assist science leads during sampling operations and web-lab processing/preservation procedures.
 SOPs define onboard responsibilities of the Sample Data Manager, and a user's manual details what data must be recorded in the Microsoft Access Sampling Operations Database Application (SODA).
-The SODA MS Database catalogs all collected specimens.
+The SODA Database catalogs all collected specimens, any associates discovered and separated during wet lab procedures, any tissue samples extracted for DNA analysis or any subsamples shared with other participating scientists.
+Also catalogued in SODA are video segments from the ROV that capture the specimen collection, video framegrabs that show the specimen's habitat or close up features, and any images taken during wetlab procedures of the specimen.